keymetrics/keymetrics.github.io/docs/keymetrics/pricing-faq.md

 A 'server' represents one linked PM2 instance.
 Normally, each bare metal server/container/VM have one PM2 instance.

-## Notification limit system

-For some specific plans you have a limited number of reporting avalaible for a certain period.
-This is listed in the plan specifications.
-After your notifications are used you will receive a mail warning you that you will receive no more mails until the next reset.

-For example the Garage plan lets you have 10 total notifications per day, and resets every day.

 ### When does the notification limitation reset?

 The counter resets every day at midnight at GMT+1.